Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Theoretical model

 where $\left\langle\tau_*\right\rangle$ is the mean lifetime of each stellar type, adopted following \cite{Cooray12}.
 The quantity $l_\nu$ is the luminosity density at frequency $\nu$, the total $l_\nu$ emitted from the stellar nebulae and scattered in the intergalactic medium (IGM; \citealt{Santos02,Cooray12b}), which includes several components, such as the direct emission from the stellar $l_\nu^*$, as well as the $\rm{Ly}\alpha$ line $l_\nu^{\,\rm Ly\alpha}$, free-free $l_\nu^{\,\rm ff}$, free-bound $l_\nu^{\,\rm fb}$, and two-photon processes $l_\nu^{\,\rm 2ph}$.
 We can write the luminosity mass density as

 We show the luminosity mass density $l_\nu$ at rest-frame wavelength for Pop II and Pop III stars in Fig.\,\ref{fig:lv}.
 The black solid and dashed lines are the total $l_\nu$ from the stellar nebulae and the IGM.
 The coloured lines are the various components of stellar nebulae emission.
-For both Pop II and Pop III cases, we set $f_{\rm esc}$ = 0.2, it is broadly consistent with the late EoR constraints from recent Ly$\alpha$ forest stuff.
+For both Pop II and Pop III cases, we set $f_{\rm esc}$ = 0.2 \citep{Bauer15,Ma20}.
 Raising $f_{\rm esc}$ would lead to weaker Ly$\alpha$ signal.
-Note that due to the absorption by neutral hydrogen gas, we cut off the portion with wavelengths shorter than Ly$\alpha$.
+We note that due to the absorption by neutral hydrogen gas, we cut off the portion with wavelengths shorter than Ly$\alpha$.